Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Atomic clock

 \subsection{Popular atomic species for atomic clocks}

 For ion clocks and optical lattice clocks, atoms with certain kinds of transitions are preferred.
-A narrow-linewidth transition is essential to operate a clock.
-Also, a broad-linewidth transition convenient for laser cooling plays an important role to cool atoms down.
-Atoms with these transitions can be sorted into the following two types.
+A narrow-linewidth transition is essential for clock operation.
+Also, a broad-linewidth transition is important for efficient laser cooling.
+Atoms with both types of transitions can be sorted into two main groups.